Skip to main content

 NameA unique name for the node pool.

 Network TypeChoose between Range or Subnet.
 Each option has different input requirements.
-Refer to the Range or Subnet to learn more.
+Refer to the Range or Subnet section to learn more.

 GatewayThe gateway IP address for the node pool.

-Nameservers addressesThe IP addresses of the nameservers for the node pool.
+Nameserver addressesThe IP addresses of the nameservers for the node pool.

 Nameserver search suffixThe search suffix for the domain supported by the nameservers.
+This field is optional.

 Restrict to a single clusterIf enabled, the node pool will be restricted to a single cluster.
 Additional clusters will require creating more node pools.